esrf-bliss/Lima-camera-ueye/doc/index.rst

 Installation & Module configuration
 ````````````````````````````````````

--  follow first the steps for the linux installation :ref:`linux_installation`

-Previously to this you have to install the Ueye SDK.
+First, you have to install the Ueye SDK.
 See the sdk README provide in the ueye module

-Ueye python module need at least the lima core module.

-The minimum configuration file is *config.inc* :
+Then, follow the generic instructions in :ref:`build_installation`.
+If using CMake directly, add the following flag:

 .. code-block:: sh

-  COMPILE_CORE=1
-  COMPILE_SIMULATOR=0
-  COMPILE_SPS_IMAGE=1
-  COMPILE_ESPIA=0
-  COMPILE_FRELON=0
-  COMPILE_MAXIPIX=0
-  COMPILE_PILATUS=0
-  COMPILE_BASLER=0
-  COMPILE_PROSILICA=0
-  COMPILE_ROPERSCIENTIFIC=0
-  COMPILE_MYTHEN=0
-  COMPILE_ADSC=0
-  COMPILE_UEYE=1
-  COMPILE_CBF_SAVING=0
-  COMPILE_NXS_SAVING=0
-  export COMPILE_CORE COMPILE_SPS_IMAGE COMPILE_SIMULATOR \
-         COMPILE_ESPIA COMPILE_FRELON COMPILE_MAXIPIX COMPILE_PILATUS \
-       COMPILE_BASLER COMPILE_PROSILICA COMPILE_ROPERSCIENTIFIC COMPILE_ADSC \
-       COMPILE_MYTHEN COMPILE_UEYE COMPILE_CBF_SAVING COMPILE_NXS_SAVING

--  start the compilation :ref:`linux_compilation`
+ -DLIMACAMERA_UEYE=true

--  finally for the Tango server installation :ref:`tango_installation`
+For the Tango server installation, refers to :ref:`tango_installation`.

 Initialisation and Capabilities
 ````````````````````````````````

+Implementing a new plugin for new detector is driven by the LIMA framework but the developer has some freedoms to choose which standard and specific features will be made available.
+This section is supposed to give you the correct information regarding how the camera is exported within the LIMA framework.

 Camera initialisation
 ......................

-The camera will be initialized   by creating a Ueye::Camera object.
-The Camera contructor sets the camera with default parameters, only the video address (e.g. 0) of the camera is mandatory.
+The camera will be initialized by creating a :cpp:class:`Ueye::Camera` object.
+The contructor sets the camera with default parameters, only the video address (e.g. 0) of the camera is mandatory.

 Std capabilites
 ................